BaileyMcKelway/BaileyMcKelway/README.md

 - 🔭 I’m currently working on ...

-WikiEdu - Site that connects 500+ universities to Wikipedia →React, Ruby Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates →Python E-Commerce - Building E-Commerce sites that scale to help small businesses adapt to the changing market →React, Typescript
+WikiEdu - Site that connects 500+ universities to Wikipedia

+Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates →Python

+E-Commerce - Building E-Commerce sites that scale to help small businesses adapt to the changing market →React, Typescript

 - 🌱 I’m currently learning ...